The rhythmic downtempo sounds of Caly Jandro echo through the streets of Melbourne and into the Victorian bushland.

 Why did you choose downtempo as a genre?

 Downtempo speaks straight to the soul and encompasses all types of organic music from all around the world.
-To me it can be an expression of so many sounds, cultures and genres, and grooves along without needing to demand your attention, instead speaking through its hyper-musical qualities to deliver it’s message.
+To me it can be an expression of so many sounds, cultures and genres, and grooves.
+It doesn’t demand your attention, instead speaking through its hyper-musical qualities to deliver it’s message.

 What was your first gig?

-Carlton Club for New York Cats in 2014 – I had basically never used CDJs and was flying blind.
-It was a great experience that I will always hold dear – shout out to Juzzy, Jesse, Adzy and the rest of the NYC crew.
+It was at Carlton Club for New York Cats in 2014.
+I had basically never used CDJs and was flying blind.
+It was a great experience that I will always hold dear.
+Shout out to Juzzy, Jesse, Adzy and the rest of the NYC crew.

 What has been favourite gig so far?